-First impression test of the Minolta AF APO Tele-Zoom 100-300mm 1:4.5~5.6, a bargain A-mount tele-zoom (compatible with all Sony A-mount SLR camera bodies) introduced by Minolta in 2000.
+First impression test of the Minolta AF APO Tele-Zoom 100-300mm 1:4.5~5.6, with images captured on a Sony DSLR-A350, is a bargain A-mount tele-zoom introduced by Minolta in 2000.
 Seen as a fair price offer on the auction listings, the AF 100-300mm lens is a lightweight and compact 3X telephoto zoom lens with a circular aperture and two AD (Anomalous-Dispersion) glass elements to correct chromatic aberrations.
-The front lens element does not rotate during autofocus, and the lens has a focus-hold button and focus-range limiter for reduced focusing time and improved operation.
+The lens is compatible and shares the same Minolta AF/Sony Alpha lens mount system.

-The lens is very well built, with 11 elements in 10 groups, 9 aperture blades, a smooth black satin finish externally, a nibble of wobble with the zoom fully extended, a metal mount, weighs 435 grams on my kitchen scale, and takes 55mm filters up front.
+The lens is very well built, small, and compact, with 11 elements in 10 groups, 9 curved aperture blades, a 1:4 magnification ratio (on full frame), a smooth black satin finish externally, a nibble of wobble with the zoom fully extended, metal mount, weighs 435 grams on my kitchen scale, and takes 55mm filters.
 Zoom and focus operate smoothly, manual focusing is a bit (plastic) 'dry'.
-The front element housing, and the hood (if it still needs to be fixed) are plastic.
-Images are impressive and inspiring, with the mention of having 'Minolta Color' qualities, sharp even at its widest, and excellent form f8 on.

 No comments: